kkyr/fig/README.md

 # fig

-fig loads configuration files into Go structs with extra juice for validating fields and setting defaults.
+fig loads your config file into a struct with additional support for marking fields as required and setting defaults.

 ## Why fig?

-Define your config, validations and defaults all within a single struct.
-Fig does the rest!
+- Define your config, validations and defaults all in a single struct

-Additionally, fig:

-- Understands `time.Time` & `time.Duration`
+- Full support for`time.Time` & `time.Duration`
-- Has only 3 external dependencies
+- Only 3 external dependencies
-- Exposes a tiny API
+- Tiny API
-- Decodes `.yaml`, `.json` and `.toml` files
+- Decoders for `.yaml`, `.json` and `.toml` files
-- Is extensively tested

 ## Getting Started

 `$ go get -d github.com/kkyr/fig`

-Define your configuration file:
+Define your config file:

 ```yaml
 # config.yaml